BlackZ/informatiCup/README.txt

 Because isySUR is in Python you do not need to make an installation.
 Just browse into the directory and call the script run_isySUR.py with Python.
-For information about the required parameters check python run_isySUR.py -h or the documentation.

 For installation you also use Python:
  $ python setup.py install